Secure Hypertext Transfer Protocol

-Comparison to HTTP over TLS
+Comparison to HTTP over TLS (HTTPS)

 S-HTTP encrypts only the served page data and submitted data like POST fields, leaving the initiation of the protocol unchanged.
 Because of this, S-HTTP could be used concurrently with HTTP (unsecured) on the same port, as the unencrypted header would determine whether the rest of the transmission is encrypted.

 In contrast, HTTP over TLS wraps the entire communication within Transport Layer Security (TLS; formerly SSL), so the encryption starts before any protocol data is sent.
 This creates a name-based virtual hosting "chicken and egg" issue with determining which DNS name was intended for the request.